-Hong Kong leader aims to ease the housing crunch inflaming protests
+Hong Kong leader forced to abandon address, offers no olive branch

 “I hereby set a clear objective that every Hong Kong citizen and his family will no longer have to be troubled by or pre-occupied with the housing problem, and that they will be able to have their own home in Hong Kong.”

-Lam, who has rejected calls to step down, said about 700 hectares of private land in the city’s New Territories would be brought back into public use under what is known as a land resumption ordinance.
+Lam said about 700 hectares of private land in the city’s New Territories would be brought back into public use under what is known as a land resumption ordinance.

 More than half of the allocated land would be taken back in the next few years, she said, adding that a further 450 hectares had been earmarked for “resumption”.